brianhigh/research-computing/lab/regex.md

 matching and replacing textual data in files.
 ```

-Then a simple `sed` command would replace all variations of "regular expressions"
+Then a simple `sed` command (in Bash) would replace all variations of
-with "regex". `sed` is one of many tools which support regex.
+"regular expressions" with "regex". `sed` is one of many tools which support
+regex.

 `sed -r 's/Reg(exp?|ular Expression)s?/regex/i' regex.txt`
 ```